 As such, if any Canadian citizen has access to the internet and a mobile phone, they can access the best premium betting markets out there.
 Many of the top-tier providers have developed excellent user-friendly betting apps, allowing users to access the markets anytime anyplace.

-Legal offline sports betting for Canadians
+Legal offline sports betting

 Much like betting online, offline betting, or land-based betting, is highly popular in Canada.
 Almost every state has a casino or land-based betting facility of some kind available to residents.
 While the online betting industry is thriving and is projected to continue to grow in the coming years, there is a clear demand for casinos.